craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northwestern Central/NW Travel Table.md

 aliases:
 ---
 # North Western Central Alaturmen
 Much of the North West is civilized.
-The outskirts of this area are densely inhabited by hobgoblin, while the interior is densely populated by goblin, human, and others.
-These two groups are both governed, and do not openly war at this time.
+The people here are under the strong cultural influences of [[The Church of the White Flame]], and most who live in this land live in villages blessed by a Tendered - to become their Patrons, a more favorable position than living in the wastes.

 ### Tables
 #### General Encounter Table